EGC2: Enhanced Graph Classification with Easy Graph Compression: Experiments

-Fig.~\ref{fig.10} further shows the performance of graph compression mechanism on other datasets when $\gamma=30\%$.
-To illustrate the defense ability of the graph compression mechanism against different adversarial examples more intuitively, we first generate adversarial examples based on four target models (including Diffpool, EGC, Diff+Com, and EGC$^2$).
-Since the graph compression mechanism is independent of model parameters, the adversarial example caused by Diffpool is same as the one caused by Diff+Com, and EGC and EGC$^2$ are similar.
-Then, we show the classification accuracy of the four models under different adversarial examples (with a perturbation ratio of 30\%, which can reach almost the highest ASR).
-We take the accuracy of different adversarial examples on the corresponding graph classification model as the reference value (0.00), and give the decrease or increase value relative to the reference value in other cases.
-We can see that, the adversarial examples generated with Diffpool or EGC as the target model all have a weak attack transferability.
-Therefore, we pay more attention to improving the accuracy of the basic model brought by the graph compression mechanism.
-Under different adversarial examples, EGC$^2$ and Diff+Com show higher classification accuracy than EGC and Diffpool, respectively, indicating that the graph compression mechanism indeed enhances the robustness of the basic models.
+The performance of graph compression mechanism on other datasets when $\gamma$ = 30\% is shown in Fig.~\ref{fig.10}.
+To illustrate the defense ability of the graph compression mechanism against different adversarial examples more intuitively, we first generate adversarial examples based on six target models (including SAGPool, HGP-SL, Diffpool, EGC, Diff+Com, and EGC$^2$).
+Since the graph compression mechanism is independent of model parameters, the adversarial example caused by Diffpool is the same as the one caused by Diff+Com, and EGC and EGC$^2$ are similar.
+Then, we show the classification accuracy of the six models under different adversarial examples (with a perturbation ratio of 30\%, which can reach almost the highest ASR).
+We take the accuracy of different adversarial examples on the corresponding graph classification model as the reference value (0.00), and give the decrease or increase value relative to the reference value in other cases. {We can see that, the adversarial examples generated with SAGPool, HGP-SL, Diffpool or EGC as the target model all have weak attack transferability.} Therefore, we pay more attention to improving the accuracy of the basic model brought by the graph compression mechanism.
+Under different adversarial examples, EGC$^2$ can achieve the highest classification accuracy in most cases.
+In addition, EGC$^2$ and Diff+Com show higher classification accuracy than EGC and Diffpool, respectively, indicating that the graph compression mechanism indeed enhances the robustness of the basic models.